initializingcurry/hello-world/README.md

 hello i am curry
-i am a beguneer coder
+i am a beginner coder
 and i am kinda of a noob